 A typical man wears a nearly straight set of pants with his legs outstretched; whereas most women have their legs bent at the knees and hips thus creating an “X” shape around the waistline.
 To understand how you can measure your pants accurately, you need to understand how to make a tape measure work for you:

-1) Take several measurements at regular intervals around your body with tape measures: hip-width, waist circumference (or near-waist circumference), thigh circumference, chest circumference.
+1) Take several measurements at regular intervals around your body with tape measures: hip-width, waist circumference (or near-waist circumference), thigh circumference, and chest circumference.
 This way you can easily track your progress over time by grouping all these measurements together into one chart or graph – unless you have very large legs like me

 2) Once you find where exactly one or two of these measurements are located on your body along with full measurements for height and weight; use this information when choosing appropriate clothes for that particular measurement range.

 3) For example: if you are measuring from hip width at 4″, 4″ = 0″ / 0″.
-So if we want to know whether our pants fit well around our hips we can use this information along with other factors such as weight and height – then we would choose clothing which fits us best across all these dimensions/measurements!
+So if we want to know whether our pants fit well around our hips we can use this information along with other factors such as weight and height – then we would choose clothing that fits us best across all these dimensions/measurements!

-If we want to know whether our pants fit well on thighs we can use this information along with other factors such as height and weight – then we would choose clothing which fits us best across all these dimensions/measurements!
+If we want to know whether our pants fit well on thighs we can use this information along with other factors such as height and weight – then we would choose clothing that fits us best across all these dimensions/measurements!

 4) The great thing about measuring yourself like

-Inseam for 5’2 woman
+Inseam for a 5’2 woman

 While inseam does play a role in determining what pants will fit you, it is important to remember that the waist measurement will vary for different figures.